Harsh Mariwala: Investments

 Mariwala has set up a family office, Sharrp Ventures, which is headed by his son Rishabh.
 The venture invests in listed and unlisted companies.
 As of 2017, it had invested in eight unlisted equities, five funds and one incubator at the seed, Series A or Series B stage.

 Personal life

-Harsh Mariwala is married to Archana and they have two children, an elder daughter Rajvi and a younger son, Rishabh.
-Both his children were a part of the family business before branching out on their own.
-His daughter Rajvi is part of the Marico Health Initiative whereas his son Rishabh runs his venture Soap Opera n More, manages the family office Sharrp Ventures and is a non-executive director at Marico.
+Harsh Mariwala is married to Archana and they have two children.
+His son Rishabh runs his venture Soap Opera n More, manages the family office Sharrp Ventures and is a non-executive director at Marico.

 Mariwala is a committed vegetarian by birth and is also a fitness enthusiast.
 He works out at gymnasium daily and plays golf on weekends.
-He is also known to be fond of playing squash, swimming, fencing and trekking.
+He is also known to be fond of playing squash, swimming, and trekking.